 Create simple checklists for your caregivers to use for every visit.
 This helps them remember to get all necessary signatures, verify times, and use the right codes for the services they provided.
 Before you submit any claim, have a dedicated person in your office give it a final review to catch any obvious mistakes.
 Making accuracy a core part of your agency’s routine is the first and most important step toward simplifying complex billing.

-Train Your Staff and Check for Compliance
+How to Train Your Staff for Better Compliance

 Your team is your greatest asset, but they need the right training to help you maintain a healthy cash flow.
 With different payer requirements and constantly changing rules, keeping everyone on the same page is essential.
 Effective compliance is all about prevention.
 It’s far less work to double-check a claim before you send it than it is to get tangled up in resolving a denial.